Once upon a time in West Wales, there lived a young lad called John Roberts.

 As a Welsh speaker, Roberts proved useful and trustworthy to Captain Davis and in no time he became a right-hand man to the ship’s leader.
 John’s navigational skills proved to be exceptional and he sailed with Howell as a pirate for some years.
 Later on, at the time of Captain Davis’ death, John’s story really starts to flourish.

-Immediately voted in as the new captain by the crew, John Roberts evolves.
-He is to be known as Barti Ddu in Welsh (pronounced ‘thee’), or Black Bart in English.
-The once quiet boy from Wales, of only marginal means is now the most powerful man on the water.
-Respected, sharp and eloquent, Barti Ddu is set to become arguably the greatest pirate who ever lived.
+Immediately voted in as the new captain in place of Davis by the crew, John Roberts evolves.
+He takes on the name Bartholomew Roberts and is today recognised as having captured over four hundred ships during the course of his short pirate career.
+The once quiet boy from Wales, of only marginal means, is now the most powerful man on the water.
+Respected, sharp and eloquent, Bartholomew Roberts is arguably the greatest pirate who ever lived.

 We get a sense that Roberts’ persona was clever and kind to his fellow crew so long as they daren’t betray him.
 Roberts was a ‘firm but fair’ leader, though his decisions in battle on the water were often brutal and dispassionately ruthless, no doubt in order to sustain his fearsome reputation which would precede him wherever he sailed.

 It’s widely thought that Bartholomew’s men valued him in high esteem,

 he is said to have drawn up the first ever pirate code where by every man on board should have equal share of all bounty.

 This included all members of his crew, from ex naval officers to those otherwise destined to be traded as slaves.
 He ran a tight ship which insisted on reasonable lights-out times and didn’t tolerate drunken disorderly behaviour.

 Women also faired better following invasion by one of Roberts’ ships.
 He ruled that women should never fall victim to attack by any of his men.